MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithD365.md

 5. Select **Get it now** again.

 6. You will be re-directed to the Power Platform admin center to complete the package install.
-Select the **Marketing Trial** environment from the drop-down.
+Select the **Customer Insights - Journeys Trial** environment from the drop-down.
 Then check the two privacy related boxes and select **Install**.

 7. This will begin the installation process.
 You can check the status of the install on the page that opens.
 Select **Refresh** to update the page.